-- The IRC rebuilds schools damaged by war, and trains teachers, reaching close to fifty-thousand students at 216 Iraqi schools.
+- The IRC rebuilds schools damaged by war, and trains teachers, reaching close to 50,000 students at 216 Iraqi schools.

 - We provide free legal assistance to thousands of Iraqi returnees and displaced persons, as well as to the growing Syrian refugee population.

 - We help displaced community leaders develop their skills in identifying and addressing essential community needs.